 Our sales and marketing expenses consist primarily of compensation, including sales commissions paid to our sales and marketing personnel.
-Other significant sales and marketing expenses include travel, rent and other occupancy costs, and living costs for the sales and marketing staff, and other advertising, promotion and trade show costs although reduced to the COVID-19 pandemic.
+Other significant sales and marketing expenses include travel, rent and other occupancy costs, and living costs for the sales and marketing staff, and other advertising, promotion and trade show costs.

-Our sales and marketing expenses increased in the year ended December 31, 2020 to \$7,445,790 from \$6,797,303 for 2019.
-Sales and marketing expense increased from prior year primarily due to the addition of quota bearing sales and sales support resources.
-We expect that sales and marketing expense will increase with added resources, additional spend on advertising and with the accrual of variable sales compensation on new sales.
-As we grow, we plan to re-invest our growth into resources to pursue additional growth with a focus on sales and marketing.
+Our sales and marketing expenses increased in the year ended December 31, 2021, to \$9,897,139 from \$7,445,790 for 2020.

+Sales and marketing expense increased from prior year mostly due to a decrease in government funding, and investment in our go-to-market.
+Firstly, the government funding received in the current year relating to sales and marketing expenses is nil, compared to \$326,992 received in 2020.
+Secondly, the go-to-market investment was through additional headcount, increased compensation plans and marketing incentives.
+We expect that sales and marketing expense will continue to increase with added resources, additional spend on lead generation and with the accrual of variable sales compensation on new sales.
+As we grow, we plan to reinvest our growth into resources to pursue additional growth with a focus on sales and marketing.
 See "Forward Looking Statements" above.